iabhinavtiwari247/OpRP/README.md

-# Optimized Route Planner Using Travelling Salesman Problem (TSP)
+# Optimized Route Planner Using Travelling Salesman Problem (TSP) / DAA Project by Abhinav

 An advanced route optimization system that calculates the shortest possible route for visiting multiple destinations and returning to the starting point.
 This project implements several algorithms to solve the Travelling Salesman Problem (TSP) and provides performance comparisons between them.